 “Potential to emit” means the maximum capacity of a stationary source to emit a pollutant under its physical and operational design.
 Any physical or operational limitation on the capacity of the source to emit a pollutant, including air pollution control equipment and restrictions on hours of operation or on the type or amount of material combusted, stored, or processed, shall be treated as part of its design if the limitation or the effect it would have on emissions is federally enforceable.
 Secondary emissions do not count in determining the potential to emit of a stationary source.

-“Predictive emissions monitoring system” or “PEMS” meansall of the equipment necessary to monitor the process device operational parameters and the control device operational parameters (e.g., control device secondary voltages and electric currents) and other information (e.g., gas flow rate, O2 or CO2 concentrations), and calculate and record the mass emissions rate (e.g., lb/hr) on a continuous basis.
+“Predictive emissions monitoring system” or “PEMS” means the definition of “predictive emissions monitoring system” set forth in 40 CFR 52.21(b)(45) and is adopted by reference.

 “Prevention of significant deterioration (PSD) program” means a major source preconstruction permit program that has been approved by the Administrator and incorporated into the SIP or means the program in 40 CFR 52.21.
 Any permit issued under such a program is a major NSR permit.